 SPANISH CULTURE CLUB OF SADDLEBROOKE

 The Spanish Culture Club of SaddleBrooke seeks to explore Spanish/Latin American culture, history, music and cuisine as well as travel and study opportunities.
-Tucson and southern Arizona presents an array of venues to explore Spanish culture, and the Club takes advantage of them.
-All programs are presented in English, and non-Spanish speakers are welcome.
-The Club convenes a monthly breakfast get-together for members interested in enhancing their Spanish language skills.
+Tucson and southern Arizona present an array of opportunities to explore Hispanic culture and the club takes advantage of these.
+All programs are presented in English.
+Once each month members meet for breakfast to get to know each other in a small group.
+Also, once each month members wishing to practice their Spanish conversation skills meet for lunch.
 Membership dues: $20 per person (calendar year).

 SADDLEBROOKE ARIZONA SYMPHONY ORCHESTRA “SASO”

 Founded in 1979, the Southern Arizona Symphony Orchestra is a vital community resource that unites performers and audiences through a passion for music.
 The orchestra presents world premieres, seldom-performed treasures and classical gems.
 We invite you to help our orchestra grow.
 We welcome musicians, patrons, volunteers, donors and board advisors.
 Website: sasomusic.org.